 Getting ThereFrom Arequipa, take the old road to Puno that is used for going to Chiguata village (2987 meters), northeast of Arequipa.
 At about 3/4 of the distance between downtown and Chiguata (also called Chihuata), on the left side of the road, you should see the El Misti irrigation/hydraulic company complex.

 At this point the Misti summit should be between north and 10 degrees from north clockwise.
-Turn left here toward the volcano and take the dust track that enters into a field limited by white walls.
-From here follow the earth road (there are junctions) that leads to the base of the volcano.
-The dust track ends at about 3400m where there is a board indicating the Aguada Blanca ecologic reservation.
+Turn left here and pass through a gate (the irrigation company should let you in) toward the volcano and take the dust track that enters into a field limited by white walls.
+From here follow the rough road (there are junctions) that leads to the base of the volcano.
+The dirt road ends at about 3400 meters where there is a board indicating the Aguada Blanca ecologic reservation.
 This is the trailhead.

 The route continues on the rocky rib (North) until reaching the crater.
 You may not find a path, especially during the night, but the main idea is to climb on the rocky rib instead of the 2 scree / ash fields on its right and left (the one on the west of the rib features the descent route).
 As long as you stay on the rib, there is no wrong way.
 Once close to the crater you traverse to the left to reach it at some kind of saddle which is the highest point of the previously mentioned scree / ash field.
-From here you have to go around the crater clockwise and climb about 150m to the highest point identified by an 8m high, 5m wide steel cross (5 hours).
+From here you have to go around the crater clockwise and climb about 150 meters to the highest point identified by an 8 meter high, 5 meter wide steel cross (5 hours).